michael-shaham/convoy_ros/README.md

 This work corresponds to the paper titled "Design and realization of a benchmarking testbed for evaluating autonomous platooning algorithms" which was accepted to ISER 2023.

+Some of the code/info might be slightly disorganized, but please reach out if you have any issues with anything in this code base.